ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/best-practices-for-hwrt-lumen-performance/1-lumen-general.md

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---
+Before you start, you need to have enabled Hardware Ray Tracing on Lumen on your device.
+Please follow the [How to enable Hardware Ray Tracing on Lumen for Android devices](/learning-paths/smartphones-and-mobile/how-to-enable-hwrt-on-lumen-for-android-devices/) learning path which will take you through the necessary steps.

 ## Lumen General Setting Optimizations
 To use Lumen in your game scene, you need to add a _PostProcessVolume_ actor to your scene.
 Under _PostProcessVolume_ actor, there are a few options you can tweak.
 During the period of making our Lumen content, "Steel Arms", we found a few recommended values for those options which are suited for Android devices.
 The following two images show all option values we used in "Steel Arms".